ripienaar/free-for-dev/README.md

    * [zepel.io](https://zepel.io/) - The project management tool that lets you plan features, collaborate across disciplines, and build software together.
 Free up to 5 members.
 No feature restrictions.
    * [zenkit.com](https://zenkit.com) — Project management and collaboration tool.
 Free for up to 5 members, 5 GB attachments.
    * [Zube](https://zube.io) — Project management with free plan for 4 Projects & 4 users.
 GitHub integration available.
-   * [Toggl Track](https://track.toggl.com/) — Task management and tracking app with a free plan provides seamless time tracking and reporting designed with freelancers in mind.
+   * [Toggl](https://toggl.com/) — Provides 2 free productivity tools.
+[Toggl Track](https://track.toggl.com/) for time management and tracking app with a free plan provides seamless time tracking and reporting designed for freelancers in mind.
 It has unlimited tracking records, projects, clients, tags, reporting and more.
-   * [Toggl Plan](https://plan.toggl.com/) — Task planning tool that has a free plan for solo developers with unlimited tasks, milestones and timelines.
+And [Toggl Plan](https://plan.toggl.com/) for task planning that comes with a free plan for solo developers with unlimited tasks, milestones and timelines.

 **[⬆ back to top](#table-of-contents)**